django-oscar/django-oscar-accounts/README.md

             for transfer in completed_transfers:
                 facade.reverse(transfer)
         except Exception, reverse_exc:
-            # No man's land.
-We're left with a partial redemption.
+            # Uh oh: No man's land.
+We could be left with a partial redemption.
 This will
             # require an admin to intervene.
+Make sure your logger mails admins on error.
             logger.error("Order %s, transfers failed (%s) and reverse failed (%s)", order_number, transfer_exc, reverse_exc)
             logger.exception(reverse_exc)